commitdev/docs/docs/eps/ep-expectations.md

 ![EP Expectation for Matchmaking](./ActiveRoleInMatchmaking.png)

-### What’s expected of you in the Matchmaking process?
+### What’s Expected of You in the Matchmaking Process

 You and the Engineer Success team will work together to find you a great match that aligns with your goals and interests.
 Should the Engineer Success team experience challenges in finding you a match, you are expected to participate in a few ways including: